MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/apac-ind-loc-deployment-guidelines.md

 ---
 # Deployment guidelines for cash registers for India

-This topic is a deployment guide that shows how to enable Microsoft Dynamics 365 for Retail localization for India GST requirements.
+This topic is a deployment guide that shows how to enable the requirements for Goods and Services Tax (GST) in the Microsoft Dynamics 365 for Retail localization for India.

 This sample is a part of the Retail software development kit (SDK).
 For information about how to install and use the Retail SDK, see the [Retail SDK documentation](./retail-sdk-overview.md).